Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Summary

 We have explored one particular aspect of the vortex dynamics, namely the behavior of a vortex dipole made of two counter-rotating parallel vortices.
 In a uniform superfluid the vortex dipole is a stable entity which rigidly translates with constant velocity.
 We have found that in the SSP the vortex dipole is an unstable excitation, the two vortices of opposite chirality do not translate but they approach each other by a series of jumps until they annihilate and the excitation energy goes into bulk excitation of the supersolid.
 We believe that this is just an example of new features of the vortex dynamics in a supersolid.
 For instance Kelvin waves, the basic excitations of a vortex, should be strongly modified in the SSP with respect to the SFP and a new kind of excitation might arise, at least when the droplets are elongated enough, consisting of kinks of the vortex core transferring the core of the vortex from one equilibrium site to another.

 Finally, it should also be noticed that the periodic boundary conditions in the plane perpendicular to the polarization direction impose a constraint on the spatial order of the droplets, so that they cannot rotate even when a vortex is present.
 However, we believe that this is not an artifact of boundary conditions.
-In fact, we have verified that a single vortex is also a stable excitation when the system is confined in the $x-y$ plane by a cylindrically symmetric trap.
-In this case, the droplets do not rotate either.
+In fact, we have verified that a single vortex is also a (meta)stable excitation when the system is confined in the $x-y$ plane by a cylindrically symmetric trap.
+We find that the droplets do not rotate either during the typical lengths of our simulation, of order of several tens of milliseconds.
+This gives evidence for the existence of an excitation with the vortex phase singularity at the center of the bucket with a stationary supersolid structure.
 This behavior is at variance with the state of dipolar bosons in a rotating trap which induces single or multiple vortices \cite{stringa19,stringa20,arxiv} with the whole supersolid structure set in rotation.
 It will be interesting to study the behavior of a vortex dipole for other systems in a SSP, especially if the spatial order is different from that of dipolar bosons.